 To be sure, visitation will come easier for some people than others.
 While we all should be visiting one another on occasion, especially in time of need, people with a more outgoing personality or with the gifts of hospitality, exhortation, and/or mercy will be more prone to make visitation a part of their regular ministry.
 Visiting is a viable ministry for people with this kind of gifting and/or personality, especially if their heart reaches out to people who are hurting, lonely, or in need.

 Fear of not knowing what to say or do is one of the big stumbling blocks to going out on visitation.
 You don't have to have a planned program to visit someone.
 Just being there matters more to them than what you do or say.
 Your presence communicates that you care and that is the bottom line in visiting someone in need.
 If you go with an obvious agenda, or planned out speech, people could feel that your agenda matters more than they do.

 Here are some tips:

 - Offer to pray with or for them.
-Even non-Christians will often welcome prayer in their time of need.

 Also Check Out: Visitation & Caring Outreach Ministry Resources